 Under the guidance of the faculty advisor in the host department, students must select three courses (9 credit hours total) from the following courses approved for the MSE degree.
-Two of the three courses must be outside of the students home department.
+Two of the three courses must be outside of the student's home department, and only one of those can be cross-listed within the student's home department.
+Cross-listed means that a course has a course number from two different departments.
+As an example, Nanoscience and Technology is listed both as CBE60577 and CHEM60577.
 Each academic department determines whether these credits are electives or additional courses.

 Material Structure – Soft, hard, and heavy matter

-CHEM 60618 – Chemical Crystallography.
+CHEM 60618 – Chemical Crystallography (Instructor: Allen Oliver).
 This course covers the theoretical and practical aspects of Small Molecule X-ray Crystallography.
 There will be both lecture and laboratory sessions with this course.
 Topics covered include: crystal growth, the diffraction experiment, space group analysis, symmetry, structure solution and refinement, powder diffraction, use of typical software for diffraction studies.
 The laboratory session will cover the practical aspects of crystal selection and the use of X-ray diffractometers.

-CHEM 60438 – Polymer: Principle to Practice.
+CHEM 60438 – Polymer: Principle to Practice (Instructor: Haifeng Gao).
 This course offers the basic physical and organic chemistry knowledge in polymerization reactions.
 Topics to be covered include mechanisms of polymerization reactions; polymerization kinetics and thermodynamics; relationship of physical properties to structure and composition; correlations of applications with chemical constitution; functional polymers for medicines and electronics.
 The course is recommended for students with special interest in polymer materials and future plan on polymer research and professional studies.

-CE 60382 – Actinide Chemistry.
+CE 60382 – Actinide Chemistry (Instructor: Amy Hixon).
 This course is intended to provide students with a basic understanding of the fundamental chemical and physical properties of actinide elements.
 Lectures will focus on solution chemistry, bonding, kinetics, and thermodynamics in the context of the behavior of actinides in the environment and within the nuclear fuel cycle.
 Particular emphasis will be placed on solution chemistry of the actinides and interactions at the solid-water interface.

-CBE 60577 – CHEM 60577 – Nanoscience and Technology.
+CBE 60577 – CHEM 60577 – Nanoscience and Technology (Instructor: Nosang Myung).
 This course focuses on the unique scientific phenomena that accrue to matter with characteristic nanometer-scale dimensions and on the technologies which can be constructed from them.
 Special optical, electronic, magnetic, fluidic, structural and dynamic properties characteristic of nanostructures will be addressed.
 Demonstration of the characterization techniques, including scanning electron microscopy (SEM), transmission electron microscopy (TEM), energy dispersive analysis (EDS) and others is an important part of the course.

-AME 60679 – Nanoparticles in Biomedicine.
+AME 60679 – Nanoparticles in Biomedicine (Instructor: Ryan Roeder).
 Nanoparticle science and engineering will be introduced including the processing (synthesis and surface modification), structure (physical and molecular), and functional properties (biological, electrical, magnetic, mechanical, optical, X-ray, etc.) that enable biomedical applications in drug delivery, imaging, sensing, and tissue regeneration.

 Solid State Materials

-EE 60556 – Fundamentals of Semiconductor/Physics.
+EE 60556 – Fundamentals of Semiconductor/Physics (Instructor: Wolfgang Porod).
 Treatment of the basic principles of solids.
 Topics include periodic structures, lattice waves, electron states, static and dynamic properties of solids, electron-electron interaction transport, and optical properties.

-PHYS 50501 – Intro to Solid State Physics.
+PHYS 50501 – PHYS 60501 – Intro to Solid State Physics (Instructor: Boldizsar Janko).
 The course is intended to introduce the principles of the behavior electrons and phonons in solids, advanced concepts and applications, such as low-dimensional systems and superconductivity, and set the conceptual framework needed for future study and graduate research in condensed matter physics or technology-related industry.
 Topics will include: crystal structure and diffraction, phonons and heat capacity, free electron gas and elementary band theory, semiconductors, magnetism, and superconductivity.

 Emergent Phenomena at Surfaces and Interfaces